 In the kitchen there’s also a free-standing cupboard, a press, which holds a store of dry goods – salts, peppers, spices, vinegars, oils, flour, rolled oats, oatmeal and other grains and pulses, teas of various kinds, perhaps cocoa, ovaltine and the like, maybe some marmalade, jams, pickles or chutneys and miscellaneous tins of things like tomatoes and baked beans.
 There’s a plethora of pasta of various kinds.
 You’re welcome to use these as you need to, simply replacing for later guests any items that run out or that you use excessively.

 There is no dishwasher other than yourselves but there’s a decent two-drainer sink, J-cloths, Brillo pads and a mop, and Ecover washing up liquid to go with them.
 Next door to the scullery there’s an automatic washing machine and a tumble dyer, and the heart of the house’s heat, a powerful oil-fired boiler driving the eleven radiators scattered around the house as well as the capacious and efficient hot water system.
-There is a broadband connection, currently very slow but apparently shortly to be ugraded – or so OpenReach claims but as anyone who has had dealings with OpenReach will understand, believe that when it happens.
+There is a decent broadband connection, a community wireless initiative, which works well and delivers typically around 20-24Mbps download speed.

 Glenelg and round about